Disconnected entanglement entropy as a marker of edge modes in a periodically driven Kitaev chain

-There have been several attempts to characterize the out-of-equilibrium topology of one-dimensional systems (e.g., the Kitaev chain and the Su-Schrieffer-Heeger chain) using the dynamical winding number calculated from the instantaneous wave function of the system~\cite{cooper18, souvik19, souvik2019}.
+There have been several attempts to characterize the out-of-equilibrium topology of one-dimensional systems (for instance, the Kitaev chain and the Su-Schrieffer-Heeger chain) using the dynamical winding number calculated from the instantaneous wave function of the system~\cite{cooper18, souvik19, souvik2019}.
 In a periodically driven Kitaev chain, the corresponding winding number~\cite{dsen13} is calculated from the Floquet Hamiltonian (for a review, see Ref.~\cite{souvik2021}).
-This winding number correctly predicts the number of zero-energy Majorana modes for a Kitaev chain with a periodically driven chemical potential.
+This winding number correctly predicts the number of the Floquet Majorana modes (zero modes and $\pi$-modes) for a Kitaev chain with a periodically driven chemical potential.
 However, the dynamical winding number fails to detect the anomalous edge modes which arise when the hopping parameter is driven strongly~\cite{saha17}.

-Recently, the notion of a disconnected entanglement entropy (DEE)~\cite{fromholz20, micallo20} has been introduced which plays a role similar to a topological invariant in an equilibrium Kitaev chain with an open boundary condition.
+Recently, the notion of a disconnected entanglement entropy (DEE)~\cite{fromholz20, micallo20,msaikat22} has been introduced which plays a role similar to a topological invariant in an equilibrium Kitaev chain with an open boundary condition.
 It is worth noting that unlike the winding number, the DEE is not a bulk topological invariant.
 Rather, it extracts the entanglement between the Majorana modes localized at the edges.
-Although the DEE can take any real value by its construction, it turns out to be integer-quantized for a short-ranged Kitaev chain in the topological phase, where the integer is the total number of edge modes of the system~\cite{fromholz20, micallo20, msaikat22}.
+Although the DEE can take any real value by its construction, it turns out to be integer-quantized for a short-ranged Kitaev chain in the topological phase, where the integer is the number of edge modes localized at each edge of the chain~\cite{fromholz20}.

 In this paper, we explore the efficacy of the DEE in detecting the dynamically generated edge modes for a periodically driven Kitaev chain.
-We study the variation of the DEE with the drive frequency for three different types of periodic modulations of the chemical potential, namely, $\delta$-pulses, (and also square pulse and sinusoidal variations).
-Our study establishes that the DEE correctly predicts the number of edge modes.
+We study the variation of the DEE with the drive frequency for a periodic modulation of the chemical potential with $\delta$-function pulses.
+Our study establishes that the DEE correctly predicts the number of Floquet Majorana edge modes.
 We also investigate the applicability of the DEE as a marker of anomalous edge modes appearing due to a periodic modulation of the nearest-neighbor hopping amplitude.